 FECO, Full Spectrum, RSO, CBD Oil, THC Oil, and Cannabis Oil are all names bandied about to describe medical cannabis oil.
-Be sure of what you are getting, here’s our guide to cannabis extracts.
+To help you know what you are getting, here’s our guide to cannabis extracts.

 Guide to Cannabis Extracts – FECO: The Micro-Doser’s Dream

 The full name spells out Full Extract Cannabis Oil and, as acronyms go, it’s a good one.
 Just like the name promises, FECO is pulled fully and directly from the cannabis plant (flowers, buds and seeds are usually used, but leaves are sometimes thrown in the mix).

 To create FECO oil, manufacturers use food-grade chemical solvents to separate the resin from mushed up plant matter, siphoning off a small but highly concentrated treatment of active ingredients.
 Because it comes straight off the strain, FECO is strong stuff.
 Recommended doses start with miniscule amounts (usually described as about the size of a grain of rice).

 FECO is unique for two reasons.
 First, because it comes directly from the cannabis plant, FECO has high concentrations of both active ingredients in cannabis: THC and CBD.
 This separates from many cannabis-based medications, which are usually CBD-heavy to cut out the psychoactive effects of THC.
 Secondly, FECO is created by high-grade chemicals—and done by professionals.